-Here I’m going to show you how to set up a self-hosted WordPress blog on Bluehost.
-You can download these checklists as well:
+So on this page I’m going to show you how to set up a self-hosted WordPress blog on Bluehost.
+You can download this checklist as well if you’d like:

-Go to Bluehost.com and click the get started now button.
+Go to Bluehost and click the get started now button.

 Select your plan.
 Remember that you will pay for all of the months upfront, so keep that in mind.

 Here is where you get to pick your domain name.
 This is fun and can be a bit stressful.
 Make sure your domain name reflects what your blog will be about.
 Pig & Dac doesn’t really tell anyone what my blog is about, so that was definitely a rookie move on my part.
 Try and make it something easy to type in as well.